dreamcatcher-tech/network/Inbox/2024-01-01 1235 maybe noschema means just git.md

 If it was git compatible, we could take backups to a private repo and restore from this too ?

 There might be a git area and a chain area, where the chains are a superset of git.
 For plain data we can use use git but for integrating complex logic where it is needed we would use artifact with objects.
 These would be like wrapping logic up into the git records by adding some additional json state to them.
-When viewed by git they would only show their
+When viewed by git they would only show their current state, which would be some format data like what the chains are now, just some pure json.

+So the gpu chain would have the dreamcatcher principles of fairness and the stuckloop inside it, which would be used to improve the system and its deployments.

 The execution of the LLM itself is required to be in artifact for repeatability.